apache/mxnet/docs/how_to/env_var.md

 * MXNET_GPU_WORKER_NTHREADS
   - Values: Int ```(default=2)```
-  - The maximum number of threads that do the computation job on each GPU.
+  - The maximum number of streams to use on each GPU.
 This parameter is used to parallelize the computation within a single GPU card.
 * MXNET_GPU_COPY_NTHREADS
   - Values: Int ```(default=1)```
   - The maximum number of concurrent threads that do the memory copy job on each GPU.
 * MXNET_CPU_WORKER_NTHREADS
   - Values: Int ```(default=1)```
-  - The maximum number of threads that do the CPU computation job.
-It specifies how many jobs can be run in parallel.
+  - The maximum number of scheduling threads on CPU.
+It specifies how many operators can be run in parallel.
 * MXNET_CPU_PRIORITY_NTHREADS
   - Values: Int ```(default=4)```
   - The number of threads given to prioritized CPU jobs.